EBolle/write-tight/README.md

 The current version only supports five patterns, but I intend to add many other useful patterns in the coming months.

 The suggestions are rule based and adhere to a certain style of writing.
 It is therefore likely that not every edge case will be matched, and that you might disagree with the suggestions.
-However, if you like the rule based approach and the interface, you can easily modify the project to your own writing stlye.
+However, if you like the rule based approach and the user interface, you can easily modify the project to your own writing stlye.

 The maximum number of characters is set to 1000 to keep the experience smooth.
 When more sentence- and paragraph patterns become available this number will likely be increased.

+Currently the project has only been tested on Linux with Google Chrome.

 [udemy]: https://www.udemy.com/course/business-writing-immersion/
 [write-tight]: https://www.amazon.nl/Write-Tight-Exactly-Precision-Power/dp/1402210515